Coockiepickle/portfolio-mw-en/README.md

 - [X] Put the badges above the titles

-- [ ] Fix the menu background on mobile
+- [ ] Fix the background menu on mobile

 - [ ] Clone the entire portfolio to make a french version

 - [ ] Tarz en arbre card scroll triggers too early

+- [ ] Add a glitching "No github/link for this project" effect on click for projects

 ## Deployment